Proxies for Web Scraping: Types, Privacy, and Detection

 Layer Application (understands HTTP) Transport (just moves TCP/UDP)

-Can read/change headers Yes No
+Can read/change headers Only on plaintext HTTP No

-Caching Possible No
+Caching Possible on plaintext HTTP No

 Protocols HTTP/HTTPS only Any TCP, plus UDP